browserbase/stagehand/README.md

 <br />

-**3. Run your first Stagehand script**
+### 3. Run your first Stagehand script

 You are now all set!
 Start your first Stagehand script with the example featured below, attempting to solve the wordle of the day.

 ## Example

-The code below uses Stagehand to complete the wordle of the day:
+The code below uses Stagehand to complete the wordle of the day.

+_You can run this example by forking and configuring the repository, and running `pnpm example`._

 ```typescript
 import { Stagehand } from "../lib";